Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 How to increase engagement on a blog:

-- Create giveaways & contests
+- Create giveaways & contests that require engagement to enter

 - Encourage shares on social media